CameronNLee/2D-Rocket-League/ProjectDocument.md

  1. Use WASD (arror keys) to control instead of using A/D (Left/Right keys) to rotate along with W(Up arror key) to move forward, which makes the player much easier to control.

- 2. Introduce a Energy System to the game.
-We got this idea from some other soccer game.
-The energy system introduce variables to the player's speed.
-They can now use their own strategy to decide when/how much they would like to use energy to boost in order to make a good kick/defense.
+ 2. Implement a Energy System which introduce variables to the player's speed.
+The players can now use their own strategy to decide when/how much they would like to use energy to boost in order to make a good kick/defense.

     We also implement 2 ways of energy recharging: